 Cuts to Food Benefits Stand in the Way of RFK Jr.’s Goals for a Healthier National Diet

-- Cuts to food benefits hinder RFK Jr.'s goals for a healthier national diet.
+- Cuts to food benefits prevent Robert F. Kennedy Jr. from achieving his goals for a healthier national diet.

-- Research indicates that promoting healthy food purchases is more effective than restricting options.
+- Research indicates that encouraging healthy food purchases is more effective than restricting what can be bought.

 Insights by Ground AI